llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 facilitates the incorporation of a prologue to the kernel entry to handle cases where code designed for kernarg preloading is executed on hardware equipped with incompatible firmware.
 If hardware has compatible firmware the 256 bytes at the start of the kernel entry will be skipped.
+Additionally, the compiler backend may insert a trap instruction at the start of the kernel prologue to manage situations where kernarg preloading is attempted on hardware with incompatible firmware.

 .. _amdgpu-amdhsa-kernel-prolog: